Topical Questions

 Photo of Lincoln Jopp Lincoln Jopp Ceidwadwyr, Spelthorne

-The Minister with responsibility for sport graciously met me to discuss the future of London Irish in my Spelthorne constituency, and she undertook to ensure that the club would get the meeting with Sport England that it so desperately desired.
+The Minister with responsibility for sport graciously met me to discuss the future of London Irish in my Spelthorne Constituency, and she undertook to ensure that the club would get the meeting with Sport England that it so desperately desired.
 Can the Minister give us an update?

 Photo of Stephanie Peacock Stephanie Peacock Parliamentary Under Secretary of State (Department for Culture, Media and Sport)